The Entrepreneurial Program offers two primary services:

 SERVICE B: Nutritional Information

 We use a Nutrition Database to input a product formulation and provide a Nutrition Facts Panel and Ingredient Statement for food products.
-We are currently able to provide the Nutrition Labeling and Education Act 1990 Nutrition Facts Panel and FDA 2016 Nutrition Label format.

 The FDA 2016 Nutrition Label requirements (new label format) will be required as of January 1, 2020, for manufacturers with $10 million or more in annual sales.
 The date for compliance is January 1, 2021, for manufacturers with less than $10 million in annual sales.
 For more information regarding Compliance Dates and Label requirements, see the FDA labeling Guidance.